njoy/TNSFD/LEAPR/quickstart/h2o_simple.rst

 .. literalinclude:: exampleInputs/simple_H_H2O
    :language: html
-   :lines: 1-12
+   :lines: 1-20

 LEAPR prepares the scattering law :math:`S(\alpha,\beta)` for a user-defiend grid of :math:`\alpha` and :math:`\beta` values.

 - Card 7 defines the number of :math:`\alpha` values (22), the number of :math:`\beta` values (28) and whether the :math:`\alpha,\beta` grids should be scaled.
 If the scaling option is set to 0, neither grid is scaled.
 Since it is set to 1, however, both grids will be scaled by :math:`0.0253/k_bT` where :math:`k_bT` is the temperature in eV.

 - Card 8 provides the :math:`\alpha` values, and Card 9 provides the :math:`\beta` values.
+For lines with many values of inputs, such as Cards 8 and 9 here, the input values can span multiple lines since LEAPR was already informed of the number of :math:`\alpha` and :math:`\beta` values to expect in Card 7.

+Note that, as seen above, a blank line can be added between lines of LEAPR input to separate cards.

 -------------------------------------------------------------------------------